germainkevinbusiness/UIPresenter/README.md

 private val purple200 by lazy { ContextCompat.getColor(this, R.color.purple_200) }
 private val purple700 by lazy { ContextCompat.getColor(this, R.color.purple_700) }
 private val whiteColor by lazy { ContextCompat.getColor(this, R.color.white) }
-private val descriptionText = "Proceed to explain what the button's role is"
+private val descriptionText = "This is an animal name, shown inside this RecyclerView"

 UIPresenter(fragment = this).set(
     viewToPresent = R.id.the_view_to_present,